vtexdocs/dev-portal-content/docs/faststore/docs/managing-performance/testing-server-side-rendering.md

 ## Instructions

 1. Check the documentation of your web browser and search for how to disable JavaScript.
+For example, if you are using Google Chrome, check Google's documentation on [Disabling JavaScript](https://developers.google.com/web/tools/chrome-devtools/javascript/disable).

    For example, if you are using Google Chrome, check Google's documentation on [Disabling JavaScript](https://developers.google.com/web/tools/chrome-devtools/javascript/disable).